MicrosoftDocs/visualfsharpdocs/docs/conceptual/mailboxprocessor.postandtryasyncreply['msg,'reply]-method-[fsharp].md

 Type: [int](https://msdn.microsoft.com/library/025d5455-3622-4ea5-9573-3ecbd4ee1375)

 An optional timeout parameter (in milliseconds) to wait for a reply message.
-The default is -1 which corresponds to **F:System.Threading.Timeout.Infinite**.
+The default is -1 which corresponds to **System.Threading.Timeout.Infinite**.

 ## Return Value

 An asynchronous computation ([Async](https://msdn.microsoft.com/library/03eb4d12-a01a-4565-a077-5e83f17cf6f7) object) that will return the reply or None if the timeout expires.

 ## Example

-The following code shows how to use the PostAndTryAsyncReply method.

 [!code-fsharp[Main](snippets/fsmailboxprocessor/snippet19.fs)]